IBM-Cloud/terraform-provider-ibm/website/docs/r/logs_alert_definition.html.markdown

 	  * Constraints: The maximum value is `2147483647`.
 The minimum value is `0`.
 	* `group_by_for` - (Required, String) The group by settings for the numerator and denominator filters.
 	  * Constraints: Allowable values are: `both_or_unspecified`, `numerator_only`, `denumerator_only`.
-	* `ignore_infinity` - (Optional, Boolean) The configuration for ignoring infinity values in the ratio.
+	* `ignore_infinity` - (Optional, Boolean) Determine whether to ignore an infinity result or not.
+If true, alert is not triggered.
+When the value of second query is 0, the result of the ratio will be infinity.
-	* `notification_payload_filter` - (Optional, List) The filter to specify which fields to include in the notification payload.
+	* `notification_payload_filter` - (Optional, List) The filter to specify which fields are included in the notification payload.
 	  * Constraints: The list items must match regular expression `/^[a-zA-Z0-9_.]+$/`.
 The maximum length is `4096` items.
 The minimum length is `0` items.
 	* `numerator` - (Required, List) The filter to match log entries for immediate alerts.
 	Nested schema for **numerator**: